kwabenasapong/openpldoc/manual/source/mediamanager.rst

 Songs
 -----

-Clicking on songs in the :ref:`g-media-manager` will display the songs media item.
+Clicking on *Songs* in the :ref:`g-media-manager` will display the songs media item.
 The songs media item shows a list of all the songs you have added to the songs database.